Text to model via SysML: Automated generation of dynamical system computational models from unstructured natural language text via enhanced System Modeling Language diagrams: Context-free automated generation of SysML diagrams from unstructured natural language text

 The error model $P(w|c)$ can be defined by assigning a probability of 1 if the word belongs to the known words.
 Alternatively, equal probabilities are assigned to candidate words that have the same edit distance from the word being corrected.
 The edit distance is the number of operations needed to convert one word into another and is defined as the minimum number of insertions, deletions or substitutions needed to convert one word into another.
 An edit distance equal to 1 (Edits$_1$), would correspond to remove one letter (e.g., deletion), to swap two adjacent letters (e.g., transposition), to changing one letter to another (e.g., replacement) or to adding a letter (an insertion).
 Similarly, (Edits$_2$) would consider and edit distance equal to 2.
 These edits can be automatically implemented for each word, to return all edited strings that can be made with a simple edit or with two simple edits for a word \cite{norvig2009natural}, and only up to edit ditstance 2 are going to be considered.
 If none of these three conditions are met, the $P(w|c)$ is going to be set to zero.
 This error model can be expressed as:

 For cases where $P(c|w) = 0$, the word will not be corrected.
 For the use cases investigated in this paper, it was found that most simple spelling errors were corrected.
 Moreover, when spelling errors on domain specific words were present, it was found that those were successfully corrected if the correct spelling of the domain specific words were included into the language model.
 The spelling correction has been carried out by using the filyp/autocorrect package \cite{pyautocorrect}.
+It is worth mentioning that alternative strategies for spelling error detection based on Sequence-to-Sequence (Seq2Seq) models \cite{sun2020seq2seqtranslationmodelsequential} architecture can take into account the overall context of the text, and therefore could lead to results improvement.